Nischay4975/DS-ML/DSML Capstone/README.md

 ---

 *This project represents a practical application of data science techniques in the rapidly evolving commercial space industry, demonstrating how data-driven insights can inform strategic business decisions in competitive markets.*

+This project was done as part of a professional Certification Course on Coursera called "IBM Data Science"